On May 26th we observe Memorial Day to honor the soldiers who have died while serving in the United States Military.

 Today we pay tribute through moments of silence, parades and local tributes, decorating the graves of soldiers, and gathering with friends and family to reflect on the sacrifices these servicepeople have made.
 The President or Vice President of the United States also gives a speech to the nation, laying a wreath on the Tomb of the Unknowns, the monument located in Arlington National Cemetery dedicated to deceased U.S. service members whose remains have not been identified.

-To learn more about the history of Memorial Day, and for programs highlighting the contributions of the men and women in our armed forces, their families, and how local community members are keeping these stories of service alive, check out the resources below.
+Learn more about the history of Memorial Day, contributions of the men and women in our armed forces, and how local community members are keeping stories of service alive with the resources below.

 Jump to article sections: